ratboy666/jwrite/README.md

 # jwrite
+jWrite is obsoleted by jprint, which is included.
+No further updates will be made to jprint (due to CPOL licensing). jprint.c and jprint.h may be considered Public Domain (or MIT -- if Public Domain is not availble in your jurisdiction.)

 This is a library to allow simple generation of JSON.
 Originally written by TonyWilk; later published on Github: